King Kong: Appearances and abilities

 In his first appearance in King Kong (1933), Kong was a gigantic prehistoric ape.
 While gorilla-like in appearance, he had a vaguely humanoid look and at times walked upright in an anthropomorphic manner.

 Like most simians, Kong possesses semi-human intelligence and great physical strength.
 Kong's size changes drastically throughout the course of the film.
 While creator Merian C. Cooper envisioned Kong as being "40 to 50 feet tall", animator Willis O'Brien and his crew built the models and sets scaling Kong to be only 18 ft tall on Skull Island, and rescaled to be 24 ft tall in New York.

 This did not stop Cooper from playing around with Kong's size as he directed the special effect sequences; by manipulating the sizes of the miniatures and the camera angles, he made Kong appear a lot larger than O'Brien wanted, even as large as 60 ft in some scenes.

-As Cooper stated in an interview:
+As Cooper said in an interview:

 Concurrently, the Kong bust made for the film was built in scale with a 40 ft ape, while the full sized hand of Kong was built in scale with a 70 ft ape.
 Meanwhile, RKO's promotional materials listed Kong's official height as 50 ft.